ovity/octotree/README.md

 * And some other minor changes

 ## Credits
-* @crashbell for helping with GitLab implementation
+* @crashbell for helping GitLab and others
 * @Ephemera for fixing many bugs
 * @athaeryn and @letunglam for the UI design
 * @pstadler for the [extension icon](https://github.com/pstadler/octofolders)